 This post was originally featured on SmartBrief.

-Marketing innovation can move at a rapid pace, and advertisers must be agile and ready to change course, if necessary -- especially when it comes to data.
+Digital marketing solutions can move at a rapid pace, and advertisers must be agile and ready to change course, if necessary -- especially when it comes to data.
 Advertisers want to be sure they are making the best marketing decisions and ensuring they have the best data possible is key.
 So how can marketers keep up?

-Greg Rosen, vice president of product for digital marketing intelligence platform Pathmatics, sat down to talk about the changing ad landscape, the need for constant innovation and the importance of real-time data with a human element:
+Greg Rosen, vice president of product for digital marketing intelligence platform Pathmatics, sat down to talk about the changing ad landscape, the need for constant innovation and the importance of real-time data insights with a human element:

 How is the ad landscape changing, and how is that forcing industry players to innovate?

 Over the past several years, we’ve seen many shifts in advertising, starting with the major shift of ad dollars to digital, and then more recently to social platforms like Facebook, Twitter and Instagram, among others.
 At the same time, we’ve seen an increase in programmatic advertising and other tech platforms that help marketers better ensure their ad dollars are being spent against their target audiences.
 On top of this, the addition of Amazon’s new advertising options, the rise of YouTube, video ads and new innovations in artificial intelligence have created a landscape where access to the right tools and transparency are more imperative than ever before.

 How is Pathmatics meeting the challenge to innovate?

 Pathmatics is a digital solution born in the digital age.
 We've never been tied to clunky, legacy platforms, and we have built our platform to be nimble and shift with the changing times.
 For example, when HTML 5 creatives became popular, we were the first to capture and report these ads.
 Similarly, as social advertising became a major part of brands' advertising strategies, Pathmatics worked to eliminate the increasing digital visibility gap by becoming the first to capture and report on Facebook data via our Facebook mobile panel.